 Sole traders, partnerships and companies are the most common business structures in New Zealand, but there are other options.
 If you’re thinking about using one of these other structures, make sure you get professional advice.

-The most common company structure is a Limited Liability Company, but other company structures exist.
+The most common company structure is a Limited Liability Company, with the shortened form “ltd” at the end of company names.
+Other options are unlimited companies and co-operative companies.

 The shareholders of an unlimited company have ultimate liability, meaning they must pay any debts the company can’t pay.
 This liability is included in the company’s constitution.